Join our email list to hear about upcoming events. Meetings are held (typically) every third Thursday at 10:30am at AIA Austin office.

 ROUNDTABLES

-We host quarterly roundtables to invite educational presentations and conversation between our community and local experts in policy, resiliency, and more.
+We host quarterly roundtables to invite conversation between our community and local experts in policy, resiliency, and more.
 If you have an idea for a roundtable topic, please reach out.

 Lessons in Wildfire Resilience